So… Fairly recently I came across the concept of FIRE and was extremely impressed by the thought of not having to work for money!

 FIRE requires years, maybe decades, of disciplined savings.
 Some people may argue that you don’t know what the future has in store, so what’s the point of saving for it?
 After all, who wants to be the richest person in the graveyard?

-I don’t mean to make it sound too simplistic, but basically FI can be achieved by increasing the amount of money you save.
+I don’t mean to make it sound too simplistic, but basically FI can be achieved by increasing the amount of money you save and invest.
 This can be done either by increasing your take-home salary or by decreasing your spending.
-Tackling the latter is somewhat in your hands and probably the lesser of two evils so that is what you may want to focus on.
+For the first one, you could think about taking up another job, which is out of the scope of my post.
+Otherwise you could also think about many passive income ideas like YouTube vlogs, pay per word blogs etc etc. But I believe all this requires a lot of time and effort and I have not had any personal experience with these so I can’t really comment on it.
+Tackling the latter is somewhat in your hands and so that is what you may want to focus on until you find a secondary money making machine.

 I wouldn’t discuss much on numbers for the savings or investments part because many professionals talk about it in great detail.
 Plus, I am no financial expert and therefore my idea here is not to chalk out a FIRE plan for me or for you.